Jury

 Writer and Librarian

-Chris McCabe’s creates poetry, fiction, non-fiction, drama and visual art, making work shortlisted for the Ted Hughes Award and Republic of Consciousness Prize.
+Chris McCabe works across poetry, fiction, non-fiction, drama and visual art, that have been shortlisted for the Ted Hughes Award and Republic of Consciousness Prize.
 His collection, The Triumph of Cancer, is a Poetry Book Society Recommendation.
 He is Librarian at the National Poetry Library.

 Naush Sabah